 Experts recommend adults get seven to nine hours of sleep per night, a difficult feat for working folks, particularly when there's so much good stuff to watch on Netflix and your radiator clangs intermittently in the night.
 But for the lucky few that are able to sneak in that much shuteye, there's a hidden menace: sleeping too much.
-While undersleeping can mess with your moods, memory, hand-eye coordination and heart, the dangers of oversleeping potentially include depression; a higher risk of obesity, diabetes, and heart disease; an increased risk of stroke, more pain and inflammation, impaired brain function, and lessened fertility.
+While undersleeping can mess with your moods, memory, hand-eye coordination and heart, the dangers of oversleeping potentially include depression, diabetes, heart disease, an increased risk of stroke, more pain and inflammation, and impaired brain function.

 So how do you know if you're sleeping too much, or just getting a few extra winks?
-Here are a few things to watch out for.
+Here are a few things to watch out for, according to experts.